gfodor/kafka-altspacevr-talk/README.md

 https://account.altvr.com/spaces/kafka-summit-demo

-And then, click on this button:
+And then, click on this button (sorry, it's really tiny on mobile!):

 ### Step 4: Enter AltspaceVR